balderdashy/sails-docs/reference/websockets/websockets.md

 For a full discussion of realtime concepts in Sails, see the [Realtime concept documentation](http://sailsjs.org/documentation/concepts/realtime).

-For information on client-to-server socket communication, see the [Socket Client reference](http://sailsjs.org/documentation/reference/web-sockets/socket-client).
+For information on client-to-server socket communication, see the [sails.io.js](http://sailsjs.org/documentation/reference/web-sockets/sails-io-js).

 For information on server-to-client socket communication, see the [sails.sockets](http://sailsjs.org/documentation/reference/web-sockets/sails-sockets).